Chart Color Schemes

 Cumbalum's population is slightly younger than the national pattern

-The median age in Cumbalum is 36 years, significantly below Rest of NSW's average of 43 years.
-This is somewhat younger than Australia's median age of 38 years.
-The 35-44 age group shows strong representation at 16.6% compared to Rest of NSW, while the 75-84 cohort is less prevalent at 3.8%.
-Post-2021 Census data shows the 15 to 24 age group has grown from 11.1% to 12.0% of the population.
-Conversely, the 45 to 54 cohort has declined from 13.8% to 12.6%, and the 55 to 64 group dropped from 11.1% to 10.0%.
-Population forecasts for 2041 indicate substantial demographic changes for Cumbalum.
-Leading this shift, the 25 to 34 age group is expected to grow by 21%, reaching 414 people from 341.
-Conversely, the 65 to 74 and 55 to 64 cohorts are forecasted to experience population declines.
+The median age in Cumbalum is 36 years, which is significantly lower than Rest of NSW's average of 43 years.
+It is also somewhat younger than Australia's median age of 38 years.
+The age group of 35-44 shows strong representation at 16.7% compared to Rest of NSW, while the 75-84 cohort is less prevalent at 3.8%.
+Post-census data from 2021 shows that the 15 to 24 age group has grown from 11.1% to 12.0% of Cumbalum's population.
+Conversely, the 45 to 54 cohort has declined from 13.8% to 12.6%.
+Population forecasts for 2041 indicate substantial demographic changes in Cumbalum.
+Leading this shift, the 25 to 34 age group is expected to grow by 23%, reaching 415 people from its current figure of 338.
+Conversely, the 65 to 74 and 55 to 64 cohorts are projected to experience population declines.